BZoennchen/supercollider-book/_sources/intro.md

 I started experimenting with Sonic Pi.
 However, soon after playing around with it, I wanted to write my own synths for which it is unsuitable.
-Sonic Pi is perfectly suitable for sequencing your synth and samples but not so much for creating new exciting instruments.
+Sonic Pi is perfectly appropriate for sequencing your synth and samples but not so much for creating new exciting instruments.
 You create your synth and samples beforehand and then use Sonic Pi to play with them.

 I digged deeper and discovered other interesting tools such as [TidalCycle](https://github.com/tidalcycles/Tidal), [FoxDot](https://foxdot.org/) and, of course, [SuperCollider (SC)](https://supercollider.github.io/).
-I am surprised that I never heard about SC, even if it matured a long time ago, and there seems to be no natural alternative.
+I am surprised that I never heard about SC before, even if it matured a long time ago, and there seems to be no natural alternative.
 Compared to Sonic Pi, SuperCollider has a much steeper learning curve.
 The language has some awful-looking syntax; it is less accessible, but at the same time, SuperCollider is much more extensible and powerful.

 I fell in love with SC.
 The language offers fascinating concepts that keep you thinking about signal-flow processing.
-SC supports features well known in modern languages such as ``Python``and rather old languages.
+SC supports features well known in modern languages, such as ``Python``, and rather old languages.
 The IDE feels pretty modern and supportive.
 The documentation is decent, and the community is healthy.
 SC is a powerhouse for discovering new exciting sounds.